Hasara-Thilakarathna/google-clone-design/README.md

 <a name="installation"></a>
 To set up the Google Clone Design project, follow these steps:

-1. Clone the repository: 'git clone https://github.com/Hasara-Thilakarathna/google-clone-design.git'
+1. Clone the repository: `git clone https://github.com/Hasara-Thilakarathna/google-clone-design.git`
-2. Navigate to the project folder: 'cd google-clone-design'
+2. Navigate to the project folder: `cd google-clone-design`
-3. Open the 'index.html' file in your preferred web browser to view the project.
+3. Open the `index.htm` file in your preferred web browser to view the project.

 ### Usage